 There was a contradiction in the two judgments of the Supreme Court.
 In Prakash & Ors.
 V. Phulavati & Ors., (2016) 1 SCC (Civ) 549, the Supreme Court has held that if the father has died prior to 20-09-2005 his daughters would have no right in the ancestral property.

-Whereas in Danamma @ Suman Surpur vs Amar (2018) 3 SCC 343, the hon’ble court gives judgment that daughter will have right in the ancestral property however, her father died before 20-09-2005.
+But the decision of Prakash vs Phulavati case has been overruled by the Supreme Court so far as relates to the timing of father’s death.
+In Danamma @ Suman Surpur vs Amar (2018) 3 SCC 343, the hon’ble court gives judgment that daughter will have right in the ancestral property however, her father died before 20-09-2005.
+The court held that right of daughter is absolute and unconditional.

 20-09-2005 is the date of enforcement of Hindu Succession (Amendment) Act 1956.
 This amendment Act provides that daughter will also be a coparcener thus she is entitled to get share in ancestral property.